aspose-slides/Aspose.Slides-Documentation/reportingservices/getting-started/installation/integrating-manually-with-visual-studio-2005-or-2008-report-designer/_index.md

 ```

-1. Verify that Aspose.Slides for Reporting Services was installed successfully.
+5. Verify that Aspose.Slides for Reporting Services was installed successfully.
-   1. Run or restart Microsoft Visual Studio 2005 or 2008 Report Designer.
-You should notice new formats available in the list of export formats.
+6. Run or restart Microsoft Visual Studio 2005 or 2008 Report Designer.
+You should notice new formats in the list of export formats.

 **New export formats appear in Report Designer.**